citp/privacy-policy-historical/n/ni/nih/nihongomaster.com.md

 ### Contacting us

 If you have any questions about this Privacy Policy, the practices of this site, or your dealings with this site, please contact us at:

 Nihongo Master
 [www.nihongomaster.com](http://www.nihongomaster.com/)
-6182 Halehaven Dr.
+2647 Hourglass Dr.
-Las Vegas, NV 89110
+Henderson, NV 89052
 702-518-6825
 info@nihongomaster.com